-The transfer of immovable property should be in writing and signed by both parties.
-Applicable state law can require that the transfer be in writing, for example, for real property transfers.
-The transfer of immovable property can be publicly recorded in the appropriate governmental office.
-This recording serves as public notice of the transfer so as to avoid any disputes over subsequent transfers.
+Transfers of immovable property should be in writing and signed by both parties.
+Applicable state law can require the transfer to be in writing, for example, for real property transfers.
+Transfers of immovable property can be publicly recorded at the appropriate governmental office.
+Recording serves as public notice of the transfer to avoid disputes over subsequent transfers.